-1. From which date are expenses eligible for a refund?
+1. When the costs are eligible for a refund?

-2. Can I settle the remuneration of my employees employed under a contract of employment?
+2. Can I qualify the remuneration of my employees employed under a contract of employment?

-3. Can I settle the remuneration of a foreign actor / filmmaker?
+3. Can I qualify the remuneration of a foreign actor / filmmaker?

 4. Can I get a refund of travel expenses?